ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 local TIP_JAR_BUTTON = script:GetCustomProperty("TipJarButton"):WaitForObject()
 ```

-Create the above variables so you have references to the properties you added.
+The `inTrigger` variable will be used to determine if the player is in the trigger or not.

 ```lua
 local localPlayer = Game.GetLocalPlayer()
 local inTrigger = false
 ```

-Create the above variables.

-The `inTrigger` variable will be used to determine if the player is in the trigger or not.

 #### Create CloseUI Function

+This function will be called when the `clickedEvent` for `TIP_JAR_BUTTON` is fired, and when the player leaves the `TIP_JAR_TRIGGER` volume.

 ```lua
 local function CloseUI()